-Last week, CAIR Coalition, in partnership with Mayer Brown LLP, at the U.S. Court of Appeals for the Fourth Circuit to support its appeal on behalf of Ms. N.H., which directly challenges parts of former Attorney General Jeff Sessions’ June 2018 decision in Matter of A-B-.
+Last week, CAIR Coalition, in partnership with Mayer Brown LLP, filed a brief at the U.S. Court of Appeals for the Fourth Circuit to support its appeal on behalf of Ms. N.H., which directly challenges parts of former Attorney General Jeff Sessions’ June 2018 decision in Matter of A-B-.

 In Matter of A-B-, Sessions called for the denial of asylum claims of women who are fleeing domestic violence and for individuals fleeing from violence in Central American generally.
 The decision overruled a prior Board of Immigration Appeals (BIA) decision that established a basis for victims of severe domestic violence to be eligible to apply for asylum and seek protection.